Core utilities.

 FiftyOne config.

-Uses fiftyone.config.default_batcher to determine the implementation to use, and related configuration values as needed for each.
+If no batcher is provided, this method uses fiftyone.config.default_batcher to determine the implementation to use and related configuration values as needed for each.

 Parameters | |